Stone Garrett Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.4 K/9, the ninth-best in MLB.
+- The pitching staff for the Cubs has a collective nine K/9, which ranks 14th in MLB.

-- The Cubs have a 3.50 team ERA that ranks seventh among all MLB pitching staffs.
+- The Cubs have the fourth-ranked team ERA across all MLB pitching staffs (3.41).

-- The Cubs allow the fifth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to allow 24 home runs (0.8 per game), the third-fewest in the league.

-- Smyly (2-1 with a 3.21 ERA and 27 strikeouts in 28 2/3 innings pitched) gets the start for the Cubs, his sixth of the season.
+- Taillon (0-2) takes the mound for the Cubs in his fourth start of the season.
+He has a 3.86 ERA in 14 2/3 innings pitched, with 16 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.